Entrepreneurship Fellows Program

 - Bond with their entrepreneurial peers and experienced mentors

 - Pursue an entrepreneurial career in new or existing organizations

 Undergraduate students at Georgetown's McDonough School of Business can earn the Entrepreneurship Fellowship by doing the following:

-- Complete the course STRT 280: Foundations of Entrepreneurship (3 cr.)
+- Complete course STRT 280: Foundations of Entrepreneurship (3 cr.)

 - Compete in the Hoya Challenge business pitch competition

-*In addition, business students are required to complete ACCT 101, while non-business students are required to complete ACCT 001.
+- Business students are required to complete ACCT 101, while non-business students are required to complete ACCT 001.
 Note: Business Minors from the College are required to take ACCT 101 instead of ACCT 001.

 If you have questions about the application or the program in general, please contact program co-directors, Daniela Brancaforte and Alyssa Lovegrove.